-In addition to the opioid settlements and bankruptcy resolutions described above, the MOA is intended to govern future payments from any bankruptcy proceedings of other companies "concerning alleged misconduct in manufacture, marketing, promotion, distribution, or dispensing of an opioid analgesic."
-[MOA p.
-4]
+In addition to the opioid settlements and bankruptcy resolutions described above, the MOA is "intended to serve as a State-Subdivision Agreement under resolutions of claims concerning alleged misconduct in manufacture, marketing, promotion, distribution, or dispensing of an opioid analgesic entered in bankruptcy court that provide for payments (including payments through a trust) to both the State and North Carolina counties and municipalities and allow for the allocation between a state and its political subdivisions to be set through a state-specific agreement."
+MOA p.
+4.